-……… and how to apply
+………. and how to apply

 Grants will only be awarded when there is appropriate funding available

 If you are over 14 and interested in applying for a grant for outdoor skills training from The Neil Mackenzie Trust, please contact us with details of the training course and we will send you the appropriate application form.
+If you would like to apply for an enhanced grant for training at Glenmore Lodge, you will find more information here.
 There is no upper age limit for applications.

 Preference will be given to individuals who will use their training to help or train others, for example members of mountain rescue teams or volunteers in clubs and organisations.